KDE/digikam-doc/batch_queue/metadata_tools.rst

 The Batch Manager metadata tools are used to assist with :ref:`Digital Asset Management <asset_management>` by managing metadata values in items within a Queue, by helping to classify contents in your collection, or by preparing files for sharing with other applications.

-.. _bqm_qualitysort:
+.. _bqm_qualityscan:

-Image Quality Sort
+Image Quality Scan
 ------------------

 This tool assesses your items to automatically assign a **Pick Label** based on the aesthetic value of the contents.
 You can use the fully automated quality assessment based on a deep-learning engine (recommended), or use manual settings for a fixed set of criteria including Blur, Noise, Exposure, and Compression.
-These settings are fully explained in the :ref:`Image Quality Sorting Settings <imgqsort_settings>` section of this manual.
+These settings are fully explained in the :ref:`Image Quality Scanning Settings <label_imagescan>` topic in the **Labels View** section of this manual.

 .. figure:: images/bqm_metadata_quality.webp
     :alt: